 successful products.
 I like to say that if you're using your developers for

 only coding, you're only getting about half their value.
+Good product organizations understand that their responsibility is to

 provide the development organization with something worth building;